-To ensure that land use and subdivision activities are managed to secure the conservation, protection and enhancement of the natural environment elements of the Sub-Zone.
+To ensure that land use and subdivision activities are managed to secure the conservation, protection and ent of the natural environment elements of the Sub-Zone.

-- a) By requiring that the areas identified as Green Network on Maps 4-17 are set aside and managed, to ensure the dominant landscape and ecological values of the Sub-Zone are retained. - b) By ensuring that privately owned Green Network areas are managed through body corporate type structures that provide for proper management and regular maintenance. - c) By creating stormwater retention pond / lakes within the Sub-Zone as shown on the Maps 1-26 so that stormwater is managed and residential amenity is enhanced.

-- d) By requiring integrated landscaping including around the lake edges to retain a dominant rural character and amonity. - e) By ensuring that development will not lead to siltation or degradation of natural watercourses, wetlands, estuarine systems or the Coastal Marine Area.
+- a) By requiring that the areas identified as Green Network on Maps 4-17 are set aside and managed, to ensure the dominant landscape and ecological values of the Sub-Zone are retained. - b) By ensuring that privately owned Green Network areas are managed through body corporate type structures that provide for proper management and regular maintenance. - By creating stormwater retention pond / lakes within the Sub-Zone as shown on the Maps 1-26 so that c) stormwater is managed and residential amenity is enhanced. - d) By requiring integrated landscaping including around the lake edges to retain a dominant rural character and amenity. - By ensuring that development will not lead to siltation or degradation of natural watercourses, wetlands estuarine systems or the Coastal Marine Area. e) - 16.6.6 Rural Residential Sub-Zone 6